BenLauwens/Gutenberg/test/chapter02.md

 The same methodology can be used to prove some important theorems in calculus.
 We call such a procedure, the *bisection method*.

-!!! template "Proof by bisection"
+!!! template "Prove by bisection"
 	Begin with a closed interval ``I_0=\left[a_0,b_0\right]``.

 	STEP 1: Bisect ``I_0`` to obtain two closed intervals ``\left[a_0, \frac{a_0+b_0}{2}\right]`` and ``\left[\frac{a_0+b_0}{2}, b_0\right]``.